imperial-qore/lsoda-java/README.md

 This the Java implementation of the algorithm LSODA.
 The original algorithm can be accessed [here](https://epubs.siam.org/doi/abs/10.1137/0904010).
 It can be used to solve the non-stiff and stiff ordinary differential equations (ODEs).

-This Java version LSODA is ported from the [C version LSODA](http://www.ccl.net/cca/software/SOURCES/C/kinetics2/lsoda-dir/index.shtml).
+This Java version LSODA is ported from the [C version of LSODA](http://www.ccl.net/cca/software/SOURCES/C/kinetics2/lsoda-dir/index.shtml).

 ## Usage
 ### Generating and importing the jar file